pcxlab/Move-PCXCMComputerToOU/README.md

 ﻿# Move-PCXCMComputerToOU
 #This code is to move computers to oU.
 # useful for SCCM Deployments.
-# not tested for intune.
+# not tested for intune.s